Lost in the Sun

 Lost in the Sun is a 2015 drama thriller film written and directed by Trey Nelson, and starring Josh Duhamel, Josh Wiggins, Lynn Collins, and Emma Fuhrmann.

 Synopsis

 Louis, a newly orphaned teenager, becomes John's unlikely accomplice.
 As they progress on the open road, John drags Louis on a crime spree; committing a string of armed robberies, ultimately causing the pair to forge an unexpected and powerful bond.

 The story takes the idea of an endless path of a pair of desperados.
-The film appears to have been shot in the arid southwest of America.
-Maybe Arizona or New Mexico.
+The film appears to have been shot in the arid southwest of America, such as Arizona or New Mexico.
 The perfunctory theater release was followed by a DVD release.